 WELCOME TO THE ROPE RIDER GOLF PARK AT SUNCADIA

-The golf park, which sits adjacent to the Swiftwater Cellars winery is now open to the public and will operate as a free short game practice area from 7am to 3pm daily.
+The Rope Rider Golf Park, which sits adjacent to the Swiftwater Cellars Winery is now open to the public and will operate as a free short game practice area from 7am to 3pm daily.
 After 3:00pm, the park will be used as a three-hole short course and will be available for private and corporate events as well.
 Cost for the three hole short course will be $10 for adults and free for children ages 17 and younger.
-Click here for map of Golf Park.
+Click here for map of the Cle Elum, WA Golf Park.

 Course open April 11 - October 5, 2014 Closed Tuesdays.